Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 burned down, right?

-And we sold them in four weeks because
+And we sold them in four weeks.

-had been a really long transaction.
+One of them had been a really long

-Couple different buyers
+Couple different buyers hadn't worked out.

 And of course we did too.